emilioPonceAlvarado16/Automated-Word-document-with-python/README.md

 ### Run this program!
 $ python3 main.py

-### You can customize the styles by:
+### You can customize the styles:
-Modify the dictionary in fuctions.py
+Modify the dictionary in functions.py

 ### Content is included in toDo.txt as a list of "Instructions"